 Dr. Engelís primary research interests are in the area of integrated circuit design.† He has worked on a wide variety of projects.† These include fluid level monitoring, remote monitoring of mice, digital hearing aids, and portable medical devices .

-This work is carried out in the VLSI Design Research Laboratory.† The lab is well equipped with five workstations, a large flatbed HP plotter, and a wide variety of test equipment including a modest setup for probing micro-chips.† Cadence EDA tools are used extensively in all of Dr. Engelís research.
+This work is carried out in the VLSI Design Research Laboratory.† The lab is well equipped with five workstations, a large flatbed HP plotter, and a wide variety of test equipment including a modest setup for probing micro-chips.† Cadence EDA tools are used extensively in all of Dr. Engelís research.† Dr. Engel works closely with the Nuclear Reactions Group at Washington University and is also a member of the engineering schoolís robotics research group.

 Development of a Pulse Shape Discrimination (PSD) IC